elisaleao/lecc-be/README.md

 - Go into the folder where you cloned the project
 - Inside the folder, run:
-    - create-venv.bat
+    - ´create-venv.bat´

 ## Activate the virtual env and install required libs

 - Every time when you start the project, make sure you are in the virtual env
 - To activate the virtual env, do:
-    - cd .ven
+    - ´cd .venv´
-    - cd Scripts
+    - ´cd Scripts´
-    - activate
+    - ´activate´
 - This can be automated in your IDE to avoid this every time
     - On vscode, install the Python extension from Microsoft
 - To install all the necessary Python libraries for the project, run:
-    - pip install -r requirements.txt
+    - ´pip install -r requirements.txt´
     - this will install django, psycopg and other libs listed in requirements.txt

 ## Start the database

 - For the Django project to run, you need to have the database up and running.
-- Call the file start-db.bat
+- Call the file
+    - ´start-db.bat´
     - this file will start all the containers defined in the docker-compose.yml file.

 ## Run Migrations (create the database tables)

 - You need to run the migrations that will setup the basic database tables
 - The databse container should be running
-- command: python manage.py migrate
+- command: ´python manage.py migrate´

 ## Start the Django development server